sam-w-yellin/volatile-int-blog/content/posts/crunch-intro/index.md

 3. Track metrics such as code size, on-target performance, and test coverage in CI.
 4. Set up some sort of cross-compute-node integration test infrastructure for quickly iterating on cross-platform tests.
 5. Implement tests utilizing multiple compilers - at least both gcc and clang.

-## Full Field Type Support
-After we have all the supporting infrastructure for testing in place, build out the rest of the types.

-1. Support all of the scalar types enumerated above.
-2. Support the aggregate types.

-For each of these types, make sure we have everything well covered via our test infrastructure.

 ## The Second Serdes Protocol
 I'm not yet sure which protocol I'll start with - but I need to implement the other one at this point.